 Since aquamation takes longer to schedule and process than flame cremation, funeral homes may charge a daily refrigeration fee if there is a backlog or a delay in receiving permits.

-Takeaway: Pre-planning your aquamation can lock in 2025 rates, protecting your family from the projected 5-7% annual inflation in the death-care industry.
+Takeaway: Pre-planning your aquamation can lock in today's rates, protecting your family from the ongoing rise in death-care costs.

 Pet Aquamation: A Growing Trend